richardfarnhill/intestacy_calc/DEVELOPMENT.md

 ### Integrations

+- **API Endpoints 🚀 (HIGH):**
+    - Create API endpoints to enable wide integration with the user's app and other services like Make.com or Hubspot.
 - **CRM Integration 🚀 (HIGH):**
     - Integrate with a CRM system (potentially Hubspot) to add users who request an email report.
 - **Email Report Generation 🚀 (HIGH):**